 What are the pros and cons of a balance transfer?

-Allows you to clear debt faster | As you'll no longer be paying interest on your card debt, your payments will clear more of the actual balance every month, so you'll see the amount you owe shrink much quicker. |
+• Allows you to clear debt faster.
+As you'll no longer be paying interest on your card debt, your payments will clear more of the actual balance every month, so you'll see the amount you owe shrink much quicker.

-Gives you a defined 0% timeframe to clear your debt | You'll have a number of months at no interest, so this gives you a clear deadline to try and clear the debt by.
-For example, if you owed £1,200 and had 24 months at 0%, paying £50 a month would mean you're debt-free at the end. |
+• Gives you a defined timeframe to aim to clear your debt.
+You'll have a number of months at no interest, so this gives you a clear deadline to try and clear the debt by.
+For example, if you owed £1,200 and had 24 months at 0%, paying £50 a month would mean you're debt-free at the end.

-Is low cost, with some no-cost options | Opt for a card with no transfer fee and, providing you can clear the debt before the 0% period ends (or you're able to transfer it again), a balance transfer will be completely free.
-Even if you opt for card with a transfer fee, you'll pay a small amount compared to amount you'd rack up in interest by keeping it on your existing card. |
+• Is low, or no, cost.
+Opt for a card with no transfer fee and, providing you can clear the debt before the 0% period ends (or you're able to transfer it again), a balance transfer will be completely free.
+Even if you opt for card with a transfer fee, you'll pay a small amount compared to amount you'd rack up in interest by keeping it on your existing card.

-You'll need to take out a new card, so it will have a short-term impact on your credit worthiness | Every credit application marks your credit file, and too many in a short space of time can have a negative impact.
-So it might be worth holding off if you've another important credit application coming up, such as a mortgage. |
+• You need to take out a new card, which will have a short-term impact on your creditworthiness.
+Every credit application marks your credit file, and too many in a short space of time can have a negative impact.
+So it might be worth holding off if you've another important credit application coming up, such as a mortgage.

-You may not get a large enough credit limit to transfer over all your debt | The new card usually allows you to transfer up to 95% of its credit limit.
+• You may not get a large enough credit limit to transfer all your card debt.
+The new card usually allows you to transfer up to 95% of its credit limit.
 So if the new card's limit was £1,000, you could transfer £950 from your existing card(s).
-If that's not enough, transfer the maximum amount you can across and see if you can get another balance transfer card from another provider to transfer the rest. |
+If that's not enough, transfer the maximum amount you can across and see if you can get another balance transfer card from another provider to transfer the rest.

-Expensive if you spend or withdraw cash, so not an option for new spending | A balance transfer credit card is usually only good for balance transfers.
+• They're expensive if not used right.
+A balance transfer credit card is usually only good for balance transfers.
 Spending and withdrawing cash will almost always be an expensive option.
-If you need to borrow more, an all rounder card would be a better option. |
+If you need to borrow more as well as pay off debt, an all rounder card is a better option.

-What is the best balance transfer credit card?
+What's the best balance transfer credit card?

 There's no single 'best balance transfer card', as what's best for you might not be for someone else.